joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/09/us/politics/maine-senate-platner-mills.html

 **Evette and Wilson Advance to Runoff in South Carolina Republican Primary for Governor**\
 `Lt.
-Gov. Pamela Evette had gotten an endorsement from President Trump, but it was not enough to help her clinch a victory outright.
-She now faces Alan Wilson, the state attorney general, in a runoff on June 23.`\
+Gov. Pamela Evette and Alan Wilson, the state attorney general, now head to a runoff in the Republican contest for governor.
+President Trump vowed to “fight” for Ms. Evette in the second round.`\
 https://www.nytimes.com/2026/06/09/us/politics/south-carolina-governor-republican-evette-wilson.html

 **Sanders-Backed Progressive Advances in California Swing District Against Valadao**\